Back to All Events

 Young Classical Artists Trust (YCAT) Concert and Reception

-This July, we present an evening of exceptional classical music at 116 Pall Mall, in partnership with the Young Classical Artists Trust (YCAT).
+This July, step into an evening of exceptional live classical music at 116 Pall Mall, presented in partnership with Young Classical Artists Trust (YCAT).

-Set within the elegant surroundings of the Carlton, this intimate concert offers the opportunity to experience outstanding emerging talent in a refined and atmospheric setting.
-As the evening unfolds, guests will have access to the private terrace and garden for a post-performance reception.
+Set within the elegant surroundings of The Carlton, this intimate concert showcases two outstanding rising stars of the classical world in a refined and atmospheric setting.
+Following the performance, guests are invited to enjoy a selection of food stalls with access to the private terrace.

 Your Experience